 “I’m a man, Pa, you don’t hav’ta worry about me.”

-Twisting out of his father’s grip Joe flashed, “No one asked you too.”
+Joe twisted out of his father’s grip.
+“No one asked you too.”

 Joe eyed Hoss with resentment.
 “Nothin’ has gotten inta me.
 Mind yer own business.”

 Ben clutched Joe’s forearms.
 Joe winced hearing the desperation in his pa’s voice.
 “Joe, what’s eatin’ you boy?
 We can’t help you if you don’t tell us?”

 “Adam!” cried Ben, stopping his approach.

 Joe staggered against the sofa as he pulled himself up.
 His chest heaved and he struggled to keep his voice steady.
 “I don’t need your help.
 I don’t need you takin’ care of me!”

 “Don’t Hoss, don’t!”
-Joe begged.
-He flung out an arm, palm out, holding his brother at bay.
+He flung out his hand, holding his brother at bay.
 “Jest leave me alone.
-I don’t need your help, I can take care of myself!”
+I don’t need your help.
+I can take care of myself!”